 - Measure accurately and follow directions exactly.
 The most common error resulting in failures is inaccurate measuring.
 Because freezer jam uses large quantities of sugar, it is a good idea to keep a record of each cup as it is measured.
 Be sure to use proper measuring equipment for dry and liquid ingredients.

-- Leave at least 1/2 inch head space to allow for expansion of the product as it freezes
+- Leave at least a half-inch head space to allow for expansion of the product as it freezes.

-There are commercial pectin products on the market that can be used to make reduced or no sugar freezer jam.
+There are commercial pectin products on the market that can be used to make reduced- or no-sugar freezer jam.
 Look for these products in the food preservation section on your market.
-Follow the manufacture's directions for making these products.
+Follow the manufacturer's directions for making these products.

 Source: OSU Master Food Preserver Program